dotnet/coreclr/Documentation/design-docs/hw-intrinsics.md

 * Method: call targets marked with [Intrinsic] will be checked by the JIT when importing call-sites.
 If the method's (namespace, class name, method name) triple matches a record in the Hardware Intrinsics Table, it will be recognized as an intrinsic call.

 * Struct: value types marked with [Intrinsic] are recognized by JIT as special types (e.g., TYP_SIMD16, TYP_SIMD32, etc.) in the IR.
 Currently, RyuJIT is using [Intrinsic] to distinguish Vector64<T>, Vector128<T>, Vector256<T> from other struct types.
+The VM also uses this to special-case the layout (packing) for these types

 * Class: marking reference types with [Intrinsic] causes any member methods to be considered as possible intrinsics.
 For example, although the methods in the `Avx` class do not have [Intrinsic] but the `Avx` class itself does, which causes all of its methods to be treated as if they also have the attribute.